Bond Claim Attorneys in Maryland and Washington, D.C.

 Construction and engineering projects can end because of bond claim and payment disputes.
 We help suppliers, subcontractors, contractors, engineers, owners and architects regarding mechanics liens in Montgomery County, Prince George’s County, Howard County, Frederick County and throughout Maryland and the District of Columbia.

 As part of a comprehensive construction litigation practice spanning 25 years, the law firm of Daniel S. Willard, P.C. in Montgomery County offers competent bond claim litigation representation to clients throughout Maryland and the District of Columbia.
-Dan Willard, a Bethesda lawyer experienced with construction bond claims works with you and your experts to determine the strengths and weaknesses of your case and to aggressively present your matter to the judge or jury.
+Dan Willard, a Rockville lawyer experienced with construction bond claims works with you and your experts to determine the strengths and weaknesses of your case and to aggressively present your matter to the judge or jury.

 We bring — and defend — all types of construction bond claims on behalf of owners, developers, contractors, subcontractors, construction managers, suppliers, manufacturers, design professionals, risk insurers and sureties.